immortalbob/MiniSearch_Intents/README.md

 Amounts can be fractions: `1/2`, `1 1/2`, `0.75`

-Compound amounts are supported in the tool schema (`5 ft 10 in`, `2 lb 4 oz`) but smaller LLMs (8B) tend to pre-convert to a single unit before calling the tool, bypassing this feature.
-Works more reliably with larger models.

 ## Calendar Day

 Ask what day of the week a date falls on, or how many days until an event.